MechSimulator

 Who Uses This Simulator?

-This DC motor simulator is designed for electrical engineering students studying electric machines, TVET trainees learning motor fundamentals, industrial technicians troubleshooting motor performance, and instructors teaching electromagnetic principles.
+This DC motor simulator is designed for electrical engineering students studying electric machines, engineering trainees learning motor fundamentals, industrial technicians troubleshooting motor performance, and instructors teaching electromagnetic principles.
 It provides hands-on understanding of motor behaviour without requiring physical laboratory equipment.

 Explore Related Simulators